AdoptOpenJDK/openjdk-website/README.md

 ## Using the releases API _(work in progress)_

+> Note: the current version of the releases API is only suitable for in-browser use.
+You cannot yet use cURL or Wget to access the API.

-You can use the following formats of URL extension after `<website>.com/api` to return release data in JSON format:
+You can use the following formats of URL extension after `http://adoptopenjdk.net/api` to return release data in JSON format:

 ### Platform filters: